-Daniel A. Small has been a Partner at Cohen Milstein for more than 20 years and chaired or co-chaired the firm’s Antitrust practice group, a role and honor which he has held on and off since 2008.
+Daniel A. Small is a Partner at Cohen Milstein and Co-Chair of the firm’s Antitrust practice group, a role and honor which he has held on and off since 2008.
 He is also a member of the firm’s Executive Committee.

-Currently, Mr. Small is litigating the following notable matters, among others:
+Currently, Mr. Small is litigating the following notable matters:

-- Michigan Blue Cross Litigation: Cohen Milstein is co-lead counsel in this class action challenging Michigan Blue Cross’s use of most favored nation provisions in its provider agreements with hospitals in Michigan.
-The class plaintiffs secured a $30 million settlement, which was approved by the United States District Court for the Eastern District of Michigan.
-Mr. Small defended the settlement on appeal, arguing recently before the Sixth Circuit Court of Appeals.
+- Michigan Blue Cross Litigation: Cohen Milstein is co-lead counsel in this class action challenging Michigan Blue Cross’s use of most favored nation provisions in its provider agreements with numerous hospitals in Michigan.
+The class secured a $30 million settlement, pending approval by the United States District Court for the Eastern District of Michigan.

 Past successes include:

-- In re Buspirone Antitrust Litigation: $90 million settlement.
-Cohen Milstein served as co-lead counsel in a class action lawsuit alleging that Bristol Myers-Squibb Co., the manufacturer of the prescription drug Buspar, conspired to keep generic versions of the drug out of the market.
+- In re Buspirone Antitrust Litigation: Cohen Milstein served as co-lead counsel in a class action alleging that Bristol Myers-Squibb Co., the manufacturer of the prescription drug Buspar, conspired to keep generic versions of the drug out of the market.
 The class of end-payors settled for $90 million.

 - Pease v.
-Jasper Wyman & Son, et al.: $56 million judgment.
-Cohen Milstein was lead counsel representing a class of wild blueberry growers in Maine who sued four blueberry processors for conspiring to depress blueberry prices.
-The litigation was tried before a jury in Maine state court, where Mr. Small was co-lead trial counsel.
-The jury found the processors liable for 100% of the damages estimated by the plaintiffs’ expert and awarded the growers $18.68 million in damages, which was trebled under Maine antitrust law.
+Jasper Wyman & Son, et al.: Cohen Milstein was lead counsel representing a class of wild blueberry growers in Maine who sued four blueberry processors for conspiring to depress blueberry prices.
+The case was tried before a jury in Maine state court, where Mr. Small was co-lead trial counsel.
+The jury found the processors liable for 100% of the damages estimated by plaintiffs’ expert, resulting in a judgment of $56 million.